sfogo/spring-democloud/README.md

 {"message":"Hi!
 My name is m1.","config.uri":"http://localhost:8888"}
 ```

-* Curl the gateway twice for m1 and you can see it alternates betweeb M1 instances
+* Curl the gateway twice for m1 and you can see it alternates between M1 instances
 ```
 curl http://localhost:8099/gateway/m1
 {"message":"I am M1 at port 8191","config.uri":"Not Applicable"}